How To Get Into Vanderbilt: Admission Requirements & Tips

 While you always want to put forth the most accurate and authentic version of yourself, it doesn’t hurt to consider what Vanderbilt is looking for in applicants and students.

-Vanderbilt is looking for applicants who demonstrate academic aptitude and take rigorous classes, strong SAT or ACT scores, and a list of extracurricular activities that illustrate your initiative and goodwill to positively impact your community.
+Vanderbilt is looking for applicants who demonstrate academic aptitude and take rigorous classes.
+They should also have strong SAT or ACT scores and a list of extracurricular activities that illustrate their initiative and goodwill in positively impacting their community.

 Remember to consider Vanderbilt’s mission and values in your application.
 How have you made an impact on your community and others?
 What challenges and obstacles have you overcome?
 Where do your passions and aspirations lie?